-The National Pilgrimage Programme & Handbook (cost £3.50 - schoolchildren free) contains both information and the services for the day.
+The National Pilgrimage Programme & Handbook (cost £3.50 - school children free) contains both information and the services for the day.
 Do make sure you buy one - it all also serves as your admission pass to The Abbey.
-They are available from various points in the Shrine and at the entrances to The Abbey - both the High Street archway and the drive gates on the sunken road.
-There is a charge of £2 per child for the children's activity tent.
+They are available at the entrances to the Abbey - both the High Street archway and the drive gates on the sunken road.
+There is an activity tent for children.
+There is no charge.

 Entering The Abbey grounds - please use the main Abbey archway in the High Street when entering and leaving the grounds.
 Use of the small Knight's Gate opposite the Shrine Church is restricted to pass-holders.